-- PC.A.4.1.2 Data will need to be supplied by: - (a) each Network Operator, in relation to Demand and Active Energy requirements on its User System; - (b) each Non-Embedded Customer (including Pumped Storage Generators with respect to Pumping Demand) in relation to its Demand and Active Energy requirements. - (c) each DC Converter Station owner or HVDC System Owner in relation to Demand and Active Energy transferred (imported) to its DC Converter Station or HVDC System. - (d) each OTSDUW DC Converter in relation to the Demand at each Interface Point and Connection Point.
+- PC.A.4.1.2 Data will need to be supplied by: - (a) each Network Operator, in relation to Demand and Active Energy requirements on its User System; - (b) each Non-Embedded Customer, Pumped Storage Generators (with respect to Pumping Demand) and Generators in relation to Electricity Storage Modules in relation to their Demand and Active Energy requirements. - (c) each DC Converter Station owner or HVDC System Owner in relation to Demand and Active Energy transferred (imported) to its DC Converter Station or HVDC System. - (d) each OTSDUW DC Converter in relation to the Demand at each Interface Point and Connection Point.